 About this Artist

 Lyndon Johnston Taylor comes from a family of musical excellence.
 While his parents performed as duo pianists, he and his siblings concertized as the Taylor String Quartet, appearing extensively throughout the U.S. and abroad, including performances at over 50 colleges and universities, and on national radio and TV in Great Britain, Sweden, and Norway.

 Taylor’s orchestral career began as concertmaster of both the Redlands and Riverside symphony orchestras.
 From 2007 to 2011, Taylor served as Assistant Concertmaster for the New Zealand Symphony.
-He is now Principal Second Violin of the Los Angeles Philharmonic.
+He is now the Principal Second Violinist of the Los Angeles Philharmonic.